 The JRPG Debate in 2026 — It's More Confused Than Ever

-When I fail to meet expectations by stating my “I really enjoyed Final Fantasy VII, Bloodborne or Vagrant Story” and someone degrades my comments by saying “that game (or those games) isn't a true JRPG as it(sometimes) contains characters without large enough eyes,” it would be of great relief to me.
+It would mean so much to me if someone could disregard my comment saying, “I really liked Final Fantasy VII, Bloodborne, or Vagrant Story” and simply say, “that game (or those games) isn’t a true JRPG, as it(sometimes) has characters without big enough eyes.”

 That joking aside, I hope you can see my frustration.